jitinnair1/tail/_posts/introducing-tail.md

 hidden: true
 ---

 How do take an already amazing theme like [Tale](https://github.com/chesterhow/tale) and make it better?
 Yeah, dark-mode.
-That and some more is what led to this theme called Tail (as a hat tip to the original theme of course)
+That and some more changes under the hood is what led to this theme called Tail (as a hat tip to the original theme of course)

 <!--more-->